MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Client behavior {#client-behavior}

-A SVCB-aware client selects an endpoint for a service using the following
+Unless specified otherwise by the protocol mapping, a SVCB-aware client selects an endpoint for a service using the following procedure:
-procedure:

 1. Let $ADDR_QNAME be the service name.
 Let $SVCB_QNAME be the service name plus appropriate prefixes for the scheme (see {{svcb-names}}).